OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Montreal has a long history as a cosmopolitan hub of culture and international trade, with a rich colonial history, and is the second largest French-speaking city in the world, after Paris.
-Montreal’s landmarks, museums, nightclubs, parks, shopping districts and galleries provide ample opportunities for exploration and entertainment.
+The second largest French-speaking city in the world, Montreal is famed as a cosmopolitan hub of culture and international trade, with a rich colonial history.
+Montreal’s best attractions provide ample opportunities for exploration and entertainment.
 Here’s our list of the city’s most popular attractions that you won’t want to miss.

 Located in Old Montreal, the Notre-Dame Basilica is a historic site that can’t be missed.
 With its Gothic Revival architectural style, this cathedral is an ornate and impressive example of religious art and craftsmanship.
 The current basilica was inaugurated in 1829 and sits near the site of the original parish church, which was built between 1672 and 1683.

 Place Jacques-Cartier is a lively public square in Old Montreal, which is surrounded by historic architecture, gardens and restaurants.
 In the summer, the square is a car-free zone and it offers an impressive view of Montreal’s City Hall and Nelson’s Column, which is the city’s oldest public monument.